msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.3.4 =
+* New feature: You can now give Gutenberg blocks a CSS class `relevanssi_noindex` to exclude them from being indexed.
+Relevanssi will not index Gutenberg blocks that have the class.
+* New feature: Relevanssi automatically skips some custom fields from common plugins that only contain unnecessary metadata.
+* New feature: The search results breakdown is added to the post objects and can be found in $post->relevanssi_hits.
+The data also includes new fields and the breakdown from the excerpt settings page can now show author, excerpt, custom field and MySQL column hits.
+* New feature: Relevanssi can now index Ninja Tables table content.
+This is something of an experimental feature right now, feedback is welcome.
+* New feature: New filter hook `relevanssi_indexing_query` filters the indexing query and is mostly interesting for debugging reasons.
+* Minor fix: Deleted and trashed comment contents were not deindexed when the comment was removed.
+That has been corrected now.
+* Minor fix: Phrase matching is now applied to attachments as well, including the attachments indexed for parent post.
+* Minor fix: Phrase matching only looks at custom fields that are indexed by Relevanssi.
+* Minor fix: Exact match bonus now uses the original query without synonyms added for the exact match check.
+* Minor fix: Paid Membership Pro filtering is only applied to published posts to prevent drafts from showing up in the search results.

 = 4.3.3 =
 * New feature: New filter hook `relevanssi_indexing_adjust` can be used to stop Relevanssi from adjusting the number of posts indexed at once during the indexing.
 * New feature: New filter hook `relevanssi_acf_field_value` filters ACF field values before they are indexed.